-First, for the ERA to determine if the costs requested would only be costs which would be incurred by a prudent supplier of the services provided, AEMO will provide evidence that:
+First, for the ERA to determine if the costs requested would only be costs which would be incurred by a prudent supplier of the services provided, AEMO must provide evidence that:

 - The project is necessary.
 In providing this evidence, AEMO must also demonstrate the necessity of carrying out a specific project during the specific review period or why it is not prudent to delay the project to a future review period. - There is a clear connection between the forecast costs and AEMO's function(s) and that the scope of the project provides the functions as described in the Rules and no more.
-In providing this evidence, AEMO must: - Provide documented evidence, such as meeting minutes, to demonstrate that project scopes have been assessed at the program level, and to ensure projects are delivering AEMO's obligations under the Rules and not over or under-delivering. - Record how and why project scopes change or are reassessed over the review period.
-These changes in scope must be endorsed, with reasons by the appropriate oversight committee. - Record how the project remains focussed on scope through the project development and implementation process to avoid project scope creep.
+To demonstrate this connection, AEMO is expected to provide evidence: - That the scope of the project meets the relevant function over the life of the project. - That project scopes, including scope changes, have been assessed at the program level and endorsed by AEMO's internal project governance framework. - Such as meeting minutes or other project governance materials, which demonstrate that the projects remain focussed on scope through both development and implementation.